Add a resource record

 - Click Save.

 - Wait for the resource record to propagate to the DNS servers.
-Distribution can take from TTL groups up to 72 hours.
-The TTL of the resource record group can be viewed in control panel under DNS on the zone page.
+Propagation can take up to 72 hours from the TTL of the group.
+You can view the TTL of a resource record group in control panels under DNS → Domain zones → zone page.

-- Optional: check resource record.
-If the resource record has not appeared on the DNS servers 72 hours after creation, create a ticket.
+- Optional: check the resource record.
+If the resource record has not appeared on the DNS servers 72 hours after creation, file a ticket.

 Available resource record types